ucs-compute-solutions/intersight_cohesity_CXXX_Ansible/README.md

 ### Playbook Execution Commands

-1. Setup Pools in Intersight: `ansible-playbook ./create_pools.yml -i inventory`
-2. Setup Policies in Intersight: `ansible-playbook ./create_server_policies.yml -i inventory`
+1. Setup Policies in Intersight: `ansible-playbook ./create_server_policies.yml -i inventory`
-3. Setup Server Profile Template(s) in Intersight: `ansible-playbook ./create_server_profile_template.yml -i inventory`
+2. Setup Server Profile Template(s) in Intersight: `ansible-playbook ./create_server_profile_template.yml -i inventory`

 <br />

 ### Post Configuration Tasks

-Execution of first three playbooks in these repositories set up Server Profile Template in Intersight.
+Execution of first two playbooks in these repositories set up Server Profile Template in Intersight.
 After successfully executing the playbooks, one or more server profiles can easily derived and attached to the compute node from Intersight dashboard.
 KVM mounted DVD option or Intersight OS Install feature is available to install Cohesity OS to these newly derived servers.

 <br />